pnp/PnP-Tools/README.md

 # Patterns and Practices - Tools #
-This is open repository for community driven Office 365 Patterns and Practices program (PnP).
+This is an open repository for community driven Office 365 Patterns and Practices program (PnP).

 ![](http://i.imgur.com/dIdsPQI.jpg)